tmp2tmp/fff/hello_world.md

                      //    *, &, && types are supported

-    //argument type selectors:  eventually confines the specialized function set using domains = tuple<
+    //argument type selectors:  eventually confines the specialized function set using domains = tuple<   //types which the virtual parameter `var&' can have tuple <Hello, World,
-        tuple <Hello, World, int, std::string> //types which the virtual parameter `var&' can have
+               int, std::string>    //var<> can have arbitray types
         >;

     //argument-type-specialized functions: